-I’m assuming you already know about Oh, the Places You’ll Go by Dr. Seuss so that’s not on this list.
+I’m assuming you already know about Oh, the Places You’ll Go by Dr. Seuss, so that’s not on this list.
 Instead, I’m sharing fresh, new book titles that are just as meaningful, if not more so.

-Best Children’s Books to Give at Graduation
+Best Children’s Books for Graduation

 Yay, You!
 Moving Up and Moving On by Sandra Boynton

 If your kids are like mine, they started life reading Sandra Boynton’s adorable rhyming books of silliness.
-What a lovely full circle to then give them a Sandra Boynton book of encouragement, advice and the occasional hippo!
+What a lovely full circle to then give them a Sandra Boynton book of encouragement, advice, and the occasional hippo!

 I Am Human: A Book of Empathy by Susan Verde, illustrated by Peter H. Reynolds